alkhimey/nihamkin.com/content/why-i-chose-blogofile.markdown

----
-categories: Blogofile, Web Development, About
+Tags: Blogofile, Web Development, About
 date: 2012/09/02 01:00:00
 title: Why I Chose Blogofile as my Blogging Platform
----

 Blogofile is the blogging engine behind this blog.